mdn/browser-compat-data/docs/data-guidelines/index.md

 ## Operating system limitations imply `"partial_implementation"`

 If a browser or engine is available on more than one operating system and a feature is only implemented on a subset of those operating systems, then the support statement should set `"partial_implementation": true`.
-For example, if a browser supports both Windows and Linux, but only implements a feature on Windows, then a support statement for that feature should should set `"partial_implementation": true` (and a [note](#partial_implementation-requires-a-note)).
+For example, if a browser supports both Windows and Linux, but only implements a feature on Windows, then a support statement for that feature should set `"partial_implementation": true` (and a [note](#partial_implementation-requires-a-note)).

 However, this guideline does not apply to features where the browser's expected behavior is conditional on the behavior of the operating system itself.
 For example, a browser can fully implement a CSS media query even if an underlying operating system can never satisfy the media query's condition because it does not support the requisite hardware.